1pythonwriter/1pythonwriter.github.io/_posts/2020-10-31-cyberyoddhawriteup.md

 ![whatsthepassword](/assets/whatsthepassword.PNG)

 using steghide we find that something is hidden in the image.
-We extract it to get the text file with the flag.
+We extract it to get the text file with the flag. (password "sudo" - hint is in the image)

 ![whatsthepasswordflag](/assets/whatsthepasswordflag.png)